RedisLabs/redislabs-docs/content/rc/databases/usage-reports.md

 * Select a database from the **Database** list to view the daily memory usage of a specific database.

 You can also hold the pointer over each bar in the graph to view the precise memory usage on that day.

+## Download Cost Report

+{{< embed-md "cost-report-csv.md" >}}

+If you filter the data in the usage report, the Cost Report will only show shard costs for the month, subscription, and database you selected.